microsoft/TypeScript-wiki/Interfaces.md

+> # Hey, this page is out of date!
+> For a more up to date guide, check out [Interfaces](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Interfaces.md) at our Handbook repo page.

 # Introduction

 One of TypeScript's core principles is that type-checking focuses on the 'shape' that values have.
 This is sometimes called "duck typing" or "structural subtyping".
 In TypeScript, interfaces fill the role of naming these types, and are a powerful way of defining contracts within your code as well as contracts with code outside of your project.